 The alterations that can be found in the ZP of an oocyte are the following:

-All these dysmorphisms can make it difficult to fertilize the eggs, although with intracytoplasmic sperm injection (ICSI) it is possible to fertilize them as well.
+All these dysmorphisms can make it difficult to fertilize the eggs, although by using intracytoplasmic sperm injection (ICSI) it is possible to fertilize them.

-It is also possible that partitioned, elongated or too thick ZPs may cause problems when hatching, i.e. when the blastocyst-state embryo detaches from its zona pellucida to be able to implant into the endometrium.
+It is also possible that partitioned, elongated or ZPs that are too thick may cause problems when hatching, i.e. when the blastocyst-state embryo detaches from its zona pellucida to be able to implant into the endometrium.

 In this case, the embryologist would consider the option of assisted hatching.